Carnival Night: Production

 Mosfilm's director of that time Ivan Pyryev was the one who appointed Eldar Ryazanov to direct the picture despite Ryazanov not having interest in musicals at that time.
 Pyryev was heavily involved in the making of the film, assisting Ryazanov every step of the way.

 Because the picture was Ryazanov's first directorial experience, the young director was met with severe skepticism and after seeing half of the filmed material the artistic council was convinced that the film would turn out to be a huge failure.

 Initially Lyudmila Gurchenko was rejected for the role of Lena Krylova by director Eldar Ryazanov and the artist council.
 Another actress was hired, however she could not handle the part.
 Then Ryazanov came to Pyryev with the appeal to hire a new actress, adding that anyone but Gurchenko should be signed up for the role of Krylova.
 But when Pyryev later saw Gurchenko in the Mosfilm corridor, he decided that there was something special about her.
 Pyryev brought her to the set and announced that she will act in the film.

 The film was made in five months, with most of the scenes shot in the Russian Army Theatre.

+Soundtrack

+The song «Любовь — это счастье» ("Love is a Happiness") sung by Gurchenko was not included in the film.

 Sequel

-In 2006 Ryazanov made a sequel to the picture, called "Carnival Night 2, or Fifty Years Later" starring Alyona Babenko and Sergei Bezrukov.
+In 2006 Ryazanov made a sequel to the picture, called Carnival Night 2, or Fifty Years Later starring Alyona Babenko and Sergei Bezrukov.
+The film garnered mostly negative reviews.